Royal Marines: Traditions

 There are no other battle honours displayed on the colours of the four battalion-sized units of the current Corps.
 The Latin motto "Per Mare Per Terram" translates into English as "By Sea By Land".
 Believed to have been first used in 1775, this motto describes the Royal Marines ability in fighting both afloat on-board ships of the Royal Navy as well as ashore in their many land engagements.
 The fouled anchor, incorporated into the emblem in 1747, is the badge of the Lord High Admiral, and shows that the Corps is part of the Naval Service.

-The regimental quick march of the Royal Marines is "A Life on the Ocean Wave", while the slow march is the march of the Preobrazhensky Regiment, awarded to the Corps by Admiral of the Fleet Earl Mountbatten of Burma on the occasion of the Corps's tercentenary in 1964.
+The regimental quick march of the Royal Marines is "A Life on the Ocean Wave", while the slow march is the march of the Preobrazhensky Regiment, awarded to the Corps by Admiral of the Fleet The Earl Mountbatten of Burma on the occasion of the Corps's tercentenary in 1964.
 Lord Mountbatten was Life Colonel Commandant of the Royal Marines until his murder by the IRA in 1979.

 The Royal Marines are allowed by the Lord Mayor of the City of London to march through the City as a regiment in full array.
 This dates to the charter of Charles II that allowed recruiting parties of the Admiral's Regiment of 1664 to enter the city with drums beating and colours flying.